- PhD, English, Michigan State University

 Cajetan Iheka’s research and teaching focus on African and Caribbean literatures and film, postcolonial studies, ecocriticism, and world literature.
 His current book project examines the representations of the environment in African literature and the implications of said depictions for the questions of resistance and agency in African literary criticism and postcolonial studies.
 Cajetan also serves as associate editor for African Studies Review, the journal of the African Studies Association.
 He directs the UA in South Africa “Resistance and Freedom” study abroad program.
 Professor Iheka is the recipient of a number of awards and fellowships, including the Carnegie Africa Diaspora Fellowship and an Andrew Mellon Fellowship from the Harry Ransom Center, University of Texas at Austin.

 - Naturalizing Africa: Ecological Violence, Agency, and Postcolonial Resistance in African Literature.
 Cambridge University Press, 2018.

 - Contemporary African Migration Narratives: Politics, Race, and Space.
-Under Review (co-edited with Jack Taylor).
+University of Rochester Press, 2018 (co-edited with Jack Taylor).